 The infatuation stage makes people blind to real and potential issues and problems.
 However, this stage can’t last forever and it is usually determined by your levels of endorphins in our body.
 Read more about the 3 stages of love here.

 Having ended the infatuation stage, you observe more and more things that you don’t like about your partner.
-Behaviors that you wouldn’t consider a problem before are starting to question your relationship.
+Behaviours that you wouldn’t consider a problem before are starting to question your relationship.

 “The strongest love is the love that can demonstrate its fragility.”- Paulo Coelho

-When you discuss your vulnerabilities with your partner, it is important to trust that they will not deny, minimize your pain or use the sensitive information against you.
+When you discuss your vulnerabilities with your partner, it is important to trust that they will not deny, minimise your pain or use the sensitive information against you.